smithgeoffrey/go-coop/README.md

 I loosely followed some tutorials on webapps using go/gin.
 [3]  I wanted just a few basics:

+    GENRERALLY
+    - keep everything broken out and modular so the structure looks simple and clean even as the app grows

     TESTING
     - include testing as a top-level package, a first-class citizen
     - play with mocking
+    - play with continuously building/testing the app

+    DATABASE
+    - use GORM and keep a small database
+    - try sqlite, mongo, mysql and postgres

     UI
-    - keep UI as it's own top-level package
+    - keep UI as a top-level package
     - HTML templates
     - reusable components like header, footer, menu and sidebar
     - auth for home page

     API
-    - keep API as it's own top-level package
+    - keep API as a top-level package
     - json

-    DATABASE
-    - use GORM and keep a small database

-    GENRERALLY
-    - keep everything broken out and modular so the structure looks simple and clean even as the app grows

 ### Project Setup